caraya/personal-blog/content/blog/web-ar.md

 ## Intro and explainer

 This post spans several (four or five!) years from the time it was started to when it was published.
+It's still a theoretical exercise where I'm asking questions and providing what I believe are the answers to these questions as I continue to do research.

 Some of the technologies covered in the earlier part of this post like the [Physical Web](https://google.github.io/physical-web/) have been abandoned by Google.

 Other technologies, like the [Google Maps Gaming Services](https://developers.google.com/maps/documentation/gaming), have been deprecated but their documentation still remains on their website, although it's unknown for how long.

-A third set of technologies, like [WebVR](https://webvr.info/), have evolved as the WebXR Device API that encompases both VR and AR experiences.
+A third set of technologies, like [WebVR](https://webvr.info/), have evolved into the WebXR Device API that encompases both VR and AR experiences.
 Most WebGL and WebVR libraries are moving to support The WebXR Device API

 I thought that perhaps picking a project to conceptualize around rather than code would be easier for me as a way to get back into AR/VR and WebGL than (re)learning WebGL and the WebXR Device API at the same time.

 Something that has been in my mind a lot when thinking about AR is Daniel Suarez books: Daemon and [Freedom<sup>tm</sup>](https://www.wikiwand.com/en/Freedom%E2%84%A2) and how can we leverage our modern technologies to build a next-generation networked community.

 The idea of the "Darknet" as a communication hub and online community has always intrigued me.
 Think of it as an AR version of Lucasfilm's [Habitat](https://www.wikiwand.com/en/Habitat_(video_game)), a free-form unscripted version of our current MMORPG worlds.

 The idea of making a Daemon-like networked environment using current AR technologies present several challenges, both social and technical that I hope to walk through in essay.
 We'll begin with the technical challenges, those are easier to articulate and present a lower barrier to understanding what they are: